Rabrg/rabrg.github.io/index.md

 ### Me

-👋, i'm Ryan. i spend most of my time doing research at OpenAI and drawing inspiration from eclectic [art](/muses), travel, and nature.
+👋, i'm Ryan. i spend most of my time doing research at OpenAI and drawing inspiration from nature, travel, and [art](/muses).
 DMs open

 ### Work